-heavily depend on the exports of these five products.
-For instance, in 2006, exports of coffee accounted for 40,85% of Ethiopia's total exports, about 35% of Rwanda's and 16% of Burundi's.
-At the same time, the exports of crustaceans made up 21,2% of Madagascar's total exports and 3,81% of Mozambique's.
-In 2006, molluscs represented 4.3% of the total exports of Senegal, the exports of cloves were 4.2% of Bangladesh's total exports and the exports of vanilla made up about 5% of Madagascar's total exports.
-Even though we are limiting the analysis to a very restricted sample of products, these figures allow us to say that the selected commodities are really important for some individual countries.
-Given that the shares of each of these products are not marginal, any increase in their exports surely has an impact on total exports; if this increase can be attributed to the preferential treatment under EBA, then it will be possible to say that the scheme is pro-development.
+The HS-8 level products which satisfied the above mentioned three conditions are cloves, vanilla beans, coffee, crustaceans and molluscs.
+Bearing in mind that we are analysing the most vulnerable countries in the world, it is extremely important to point out that many EBAs heavily depend on the exports of these five products.
+For instance, in 2006, exports of coffee accounted for 40,85% of Ethiopia's total exports, about 35% of Rwanda's total exports and 16% of Burundi's total exports.
+At the same time, the exports of crustaceans made up 21,2% of Madagascar's total exports and 3,81% of Mozambique's total exports.
+In 2006, molluscs represented 4.3% of the total exports of Senegal, the exports of cloves were 4.2% of Bangladesh's total exports and the exports of vanilla made up about 5% of Madagascar's total exports, these figures allow us to say that the selected commodities are really important for each individual country.
+Given that the shares of each product are not marginal, any increase in its exports surely has an impacts on the total exports and if the increase can be attributed to preferential treatment under EBA, then it will be possible to say that the scheme is producted.

-Limiting the analysis to the literature which explicitly investigates the role of EBA by using the gravity model, the second innovation of this paper regards the variable used to measure the trade preferences granted by the EU under different arrangements (EBA, GSP, agreements in favour of ACP, Regional Trade Agreements).
-The proxy for preferential treatment that we consider is the margin of preferences, rather than a dummy variable.
-Due to data availability, this approach is becoming more popular in this field of research, being followed, for instance, by Cardamone (2009) Emlinger et al. (2009), Cipollina and Salvatici (2010), Aiello and Demaria (2009), Agostino et al. (2009), who, however, are mainly interested in studying trade issues other than the impact of EBA.
-In this paper, the margin of preference is measured by the difference between the MFN tariff and the preferential tariff granted under each specific trade arrangement and, therefore, is an explicit measure of the preferential treatment.
-This overcomes the caveat that dummies do not measure the level of trade preferences (i.e., if we had considered dummies for the different schemes, we would have implicitly assumed that the level of trade preferences under EBA would be the same as those under the Euro-Mediterranean or Cotonou Agreements).
+Considering the literature which analyses the role of EBA by using the gravity model, the second innovation of this paper regards the variable used to measure the trade preferences granted by the EU under different arrangements (EBA, GSP, Cotonou, regional trade Agreements).
+The proxy for preferential treatment that we consider is the margin of preferences, rather than the dummy variables.
+Due to data availability, this approach is becoming more popular in this field of research (see, i.e., Cardamone 2009; Emlinger et al., 2009).
+The margin of preference is measured by the difference between the MFN duty and the preferential tariff granted under each specific trade arrangement and, therefore, is an explicit measure of the preferential treatment which overcomes the two main caveats of dummies.
+The first caveat is that dummies cannot discern between different preferential trade policy instruments (preferential tariff margins, preferential quotas, reduced entry prices), while the second limitation is that dummies do not measure the level of trade preferences (i.e., if we had considered dummies, we would have assumed that the level of trade preferences under EBA would be the same as those under the Euro-Mediterranean or Cotonou Agreements).

-Finally, the third distinguishing feature of the study regards the econometric methods used to estimate the gravity model.
-The methods employed control for heterogeneity, endogeneity and zero-trade flows.
-While a heterogeneity bias might be due to the likely correlation between specific country-pair fixed effects and regressors, endogeneity could arise because of the simultaneity between the dependent variable (EU imports) and the regressors.
-Hence, before using a fixed effect estimator, we first perform the Davidson-Mackinnon test, the results of which suggest that the hypothesis of endogeneity of PTA variables may be rejected.
-As a consequence of this, we adopt a negative binomial model which, similarly to the Poisson model, controls for zero-trade and heteroskedasticity biases (Santos Silva and Tenreyro, 2006), but relaxes the heavily restrictive assumption regarding the identical mean and variance of the Poisson distribution.
+Finally, the third distinguishing feature of the study regards the econometric methods used in estimating the gravity model.
+The methods employed control for heterogeneity, endogeneity and selection bias.
+While a heterogeneity bias might be due to the likely correlation between specific country-pair fixed effects and regressors, endogeneity could arise because of the simultaneity between the dependent variable (EU imports) and the regressors, Hence, before using a fixed effect estimator, we first perform the Davidson-Mackinnon test, the results of which suggest that the hypothesis of endogeneity of PTA variables may be rejected.
+As a consequence of this, we adopt a negative binomial model which, as the Poisson model also does, controls for selection and heteroskedasticity biases (Santos Silva and Tenreyro, 2006), but relaxes the heavily restrictive assumption regarding the identical mean and variance of the Poisson distribution.